A visit to Cardigan Castle isn’t your typical fortress experience – we’ve got eras for all ages.

 The castle plays host to a range of permanent and temporary exhibitions, focusing on its history - and that of the surrounding area.

-From the Cardigan Castle Story, to the fascinating account of the life of Barbara Wood, the last private owner of the castle, to the Eisteddfod Exhibition (in celebration of Cardigan’s claim as the birthplace of the Eisteddfod), there's a fantastic range of things to see.
+From the Cardigan Castle Story, to the story of the unique life of the last private owner of the castle Barbara Wood, to the Eisteddfod Exhibition (in celebration of Cardigan’s claim as the birthplace of the Eisteddfod), there's a fantastic range of things to see.

 You’re sure to find something that will captivate and fire your imagination.